-If there is something that stands out from the crowd, it’s the Get Started CTA with white text and a green background. on the top right and bottom left.
-Shopify wants to make it easy for you to sign up with an email address and get a free-trial for 14 days.
+If something stands out from the crowd, it’s the Get Started CTA with white text and green background; on the top right and bottom left.
+Shopify wants to make it easy for you to sign up with an email address and get a free trial for 14 days.
 This is called visual hierarchy.
 The reason why Get Started is different in color is the relative importance of this action on the website.

 First, a user scans the website from left to right.
-Second, in the top right corner, companies usually have a login/sign up page.
-With the exact same size, green color, and style of the Get Started button, Shopify did best to ensure new visitors never get confused on what action to take.
+Second, in the top right corner, companies usually have a login/sign-up page.
+With the exact same size, green color, and style of the Get Started button, Shopify did its best to ensure new visitors never are confused about what action to take.

-While you should have consistent layouts for all your pages, there are variations expected for blog page, blog post, landing page and home page.
+While you should have consistent layouts for all your pages, there are variations expected for the blog page, blog post, landing page, and home page.
 But this should not be overdone.
 Every page of your website does not have to be different.
 Here’s an example of how the help center pages for ThoughtSpot look exactly the same.
-Regardless of the page you visit, you’ll find the layout to be exactly the same.
+Regardless of the page, you visit, you’ll find the layout to be exactly the same.

 In fact, clarity is at the core of every website.
 Don’t distract or confuse your site visitors.
-According to a research, people are losing their patience and they don’t have time to wait longer than 5 or even 4 seconds before abandoning the website.
+According to research, people are losing their patience, and they don’t have time to wait longer than 5 or even 4 seconds before abandoning the website.

 Here’s something else you also need to consider.
-Our short term memory is not able to attain more than 9 things at a time.
-That’s why marketers often remarket to keep their audiences engaged with ads and help in retaining the brand value.
+Our short-term memory is not able to attain more than 9 things at a time.
+That’s why marketers often remarket to keep their audiences engaged with ads and help to retain the brand value.
 It’s important for brand recall.
-You can have anywhere from 5 to 9 elements on your website so that the site visitors’ short term memory can easily remember and retain what they just saw.
+You can have anywhere from 5 to 9 elements on your website so that the site visitors’ short-term memory can easily remember and retain what they just saw.